|

 WR Doesn’t Let Injury Keep Him From Improving

-- Being on crutches hasn’t prevented Tennessee
+KNOXVILLE - Being on crutches hasn’t prevented Tennessee sophomore wide

-becoming a better player.
+better player.

-who underwent surgery in September to repair a
+Hunter, who underwent surgery in September to repair a torn ACL in his

-only to help himself, but his teammates as well.
+mindset, not only to help himself, but his teammates as well.

 Tennessee-South